intershop/intershop-pwa/docs/concepts/state-management.md

 ### Effects

 Effects use incoming actions to trigger asynchronous tasks like querying REST resources.
-After successful or erroneous completion an effect might trigger another action as a way to alter the current state of the application.
+After successful or erroneous completion, an effect might trigger another action as a way to alter the current state of the application.

 ### Facades